strukturedkaos/donpottinger/source/blog/2015-02-03-hidden-in-plain-sight.html.markdown

 As a result, I make a herculean effort to preempt the formation of the assumptions about me, to bend perceptions and to frame my narrative.
 From the clothes I wear, to how I style my hair, to how often I smile, my entire appearance is carefully crafted to not only be seen, but to leave a positive impression on every person with whom I come in contact.

 It's a small attempt to reverse the negative polarity surrounding Black men.
-That is to burst stereotypes about what an engineer looks.
+That is to burst stereotypes about what an engineer looks like.
 About what an entrepreneur looks like.
 About what a loving husband and father look like and act like.

 My approach to bursting these stereotypes is empathetic.
 I understand that it's human nature to attempt to classify people in buckets based on their appearance.
 And since I'm acutely aware of what it feels like to be stereotyped, I try my best to correct myself when I find myself stereotyping others.
 Sometimes I catch myself.
 Sometimes I don't.